Deshi-vtuber/snake-game-demo/README.md

 # snake-game-demo
-Highsea first coding in python
+Highsea first coding in python.
+I used Python 4 years back so forgot almost everything so starting from scratch.